A LOW GLYCEMIC DIET

-- The remaining 25% of your plate, the size of a deck of cards, should be filled with lean proteins such as fish, chicken, eggs, tofu.
+- The remaining 25% of your plate should be lean proteins such as fish, chicken, eggs, and tofu.